Belifon/Belifon/README.md

 A web application developed as my final project for the CS50x course.
 It helps users monitor and manage their blood pressure readings.

 - **Features**:
-  - Record systolic and diastolic blood pressure, pulse rate, notes, and the time of recording.
+  - Record systolic and diastolic blood pressure, pulse rate, notes.
   - Visualize health trends with a user-friendly dashboard.
   - Access educational resources on blood pressure management.
   - Supports multiple languages (English and Turkish).